Skip Navigation Back to Top

 We encourage you to apply for federal need-based financial aid prior to applying for a private education loan.
 Students must complete the Free Application for Federal Student Aid (FAFSA) in order to have eligibility determined for and receive an actual financial aid award that includes - federal grant, loan or work study assistance.

 The loan programs described below allow credit-worthy parents of dependent students to borrow up to the entire cost of college, less any awarded financial aid.
 Because the loans are not based on need, the family is not required to apply for financial aid.
 However, the student and applicant must meet eligibility requirements outlined in the application materials.
 Unlike student loans, repayment on parent loans begins after the second disbursement of the loan funds.
-Loan funds will be credited to the student's tuition account no earlier than ten days prior to the start of the semester.
+Loan funds will be credited to the student's account no earlier than ten days prior to the start of the semester.

 Federal Direct PLUS Loan